 - Gold is the most precious thing in the eyes of God.

 - Frankincense is used by the high priest when talking to God.

 - Myrrh was used to embalm the dead and foreshadow the coming sacrifice of Jesus to save the world from sin.

 In France, many saying and proverbs are said during the Epiphany period, such as:

 Since the 14th century, 6 January is the occasion in France to “tirer les rois” (decide who is the king of the day).
 A porcelain or earthenware figurine (a charm, called “la fêve” in French) or a broad bean, is placed in a traditional flat cake called “galette” whose round shape symbolises the sun.
-The “Galette des Rois” is made of flaky puff pastry layers and filled with a dense centre of frangipane.
-In Provence, the ‘galette’ takes the form of a ring of brioche with candied fruits on it.
+The “Galette des Rois” is made of flaky puff pastry layers.
+The cake is filled with a dense centre of frangipane.

 Every ‘boulangerie-pâtisserie’ (bakery) in France will sell various sizes of ‘galettes des rois’ during the whole month of January, starting from immediately after Christmas.
 The ‘galette’ will come with a golden crown made of thick paper.
 Alongside the traditional frangipane ‘galette’, two other king cakes are developing in France: the apple-stuffed galette and the chocolate galette.